Escape to Rockaway Beach, New York with this fun guide … you’ll find everything you need to plan the perfect day or vacation!

 You will need a swimsuit, of course.
 I find it easiest to wear my suit to the beach, rather changing once I get there.
 Often though, I’ll bring clothes to change into after leaving the beach.
 That way, I can rinse off and freshen up before relaxing with a beer at one of the concession stands.

 A cover up is also useful.
 And with little to no shade on the beach, sunscreen is a must.
-I’ve used this liquid sunscreen on my face for years (it’s super sheer), and lately, I’m loving this Sun Bum sunscreen, which is a great eco-friendly option.
-Don’t forget your sunglasses and hat, too.
-I looove this Panama hat … it’s super cute, cheap, and packs really well.
+I like this Sun Bum sunscreen, which is a great eco-friendly option.
+Don't forget your sunglasses and hat, too.
+I looove this Panama hat ... it's super cute, cheap, and packs really well.

 The sand can get super hot, so make sure to bring a pair of flip flops (the classic Old Navy ones are my fave) to protect your feet.

-There are charging stations at Beach 84, 97, and 108, but I’d highly recommend bringing your own portable phone charger.
-That way, you don’t need to leave the beach.
-I have this one and this one, and neither have let me down yet!
+There are charging stations at Beach 84, 97, and 108, but I'd highly recommend bringing your own portable phone charger.
+That way, you don't need to leave the beach.
+I have this one, and it hasn't let me down yet!

 Other Things to Bring

-You won’t find any shade on the beach, so if you’re super pale like me, an umbrella is a must.
-I have this cute striped one, and it’s super sturdy, plus it tilts so you can continue blocking the sun as it sets.
+You won't find any shade on the beach, so if you're super pale like me, an umbrella is a must.
 Make sure to get an umbrella anchor for securing your umbrella in the sand, too.

 I always bring a beach mat (the cheap straw ones work fine) and of course, beach towels.
 If you’ll be spending most of your day on the beach, bring a cooler to keep your drinks cold.